sebbyc2/Spring-LOTR-Characters-Project/README.md

 but I have now got the hang of it and understand it a lot more

-Possible improvements for future revisions of the project - I will be making a fork of this project where I will hopefully try to add more tables to and database relations, maybe some more service methods, and maybe even some sort of front end
+Possible improvements for future revisions of the project - I will be making a fork of this project where I will hopefully try to add more tables and database relations, maybe some more service methods, and maybe even some sort of front end

 Screenshots showing postman request -